romana/vpc-router/README.md

 auto-detect the VPC and region of that instance.
 * Support for BGP listener: Allow vpc-router to act as BGP peer and receive route announcements via BGP.
+* Access etcd for routing spec.
+* In conjunction with previous point: Detect failure and update route to backup.
 * Fully developed daemon mode.
 * Logging.